 The departure of an executive director is a transformational event for a nonprofit, regardless of the circumstances.
-The burden of replacing that leadership rests with the Board of Directors.
+Whether the departure is by accident or by design, the burden of replacing that leadership rests with the Board of Directors.
 Whether it’s assistance in succession planning or placing an experience Interim Executive Director, The Nonprofit Center can ease the distress often associated with significant change.

 Leadership Transitions Support